WVam/toolscript-docs/FadeInCharacter.md

 ### Remarks:
 If you pass an empty parameter as `Delay`, it will default to one second (1000 milliseconds).
 The minimum is 10 milliseconds.
 If you use a value lower than 10, it will be considered as 10.
-The only exception is 0 miliseconds, which makes the character appear instantly.
+The only exception is 0 milliseconds, which makes the character appear instantly.

 ---
 [Back to overview](index.md)